-Writing about the potential psychological needs and/or experience of Black and Minority ethnic groups always carries with it the danger of stereotyping and pathologizing them further.
-I am very mindful of the need to resist such processes and often struggle with my own ambivalence when I write and reflect on my posts.
+Writing about the psychological needs and/or experience of people of colour always carries with it the danger of stereotyping and pathologising them further.
+I am very mindful of the need to resist such processes and often struggle with my own ambivalence when I reflect on my writing.
 To that end, it may be helpful to establish that I do not believe that Black people and indeed Black children as groups have lower levels of self-esteem and self-love than any other ethnic group.
 Like most psychological variables and attributes, when it comes to self-esteem and self-love; within group differences tend to be much more significant than between group differences.
-Further empirical findings on the matter are unclear and conflicting.
+Further comparative empirical findings on the matter are unclear and conflicting.

-A child who comes to associate any attribute he/she possesses to qualities that contradict any of the above will start to relate to the attribute in question with some degree of comptempt and hostility or try to dissociate from it.
+A child who comes to associate any attribute they possess to qualities that contradict any of the above will start to relate to the attribute in question with some degree of comptempt and hostility and/or try to dissociate from it.
 The same can be said for skin colour.
 I do not believe there is anything pathological here.
-A child that voices a desire to be a different skin colour or to belong to a different racial/ethnic group than the one he/she belongs to; demonstrates that she/he is starting to develop a racial/ethnic identity, that he/she is sensitive to the dynamics, images and/or language he/she has been exposed to and most importantly, that he/she has developed sufficient trust in the parent/care giver (or whoever this wish was expressed to) to be open about his/her feelings.
+A child that voices a desire to be a different skin colour or to belong to a different racial/ethnic group than the one they belong to, demonstrates that they are starting to develop a racial/ethnic identity, that they are sensitive to the dynamics, images and/or language they have been exposed to and most importantly, that they have developed sufficient trust in the parent/care giver (or whoever this wish was expressed to) to be open about their feelings.
 So how might we start to address these experiences and help the child relate more positively to his race/ethnicity and/or skin colour?
-Here are a few ideas.
+Here are a few suggestions.

 - Keep your emotions in check